 Like most Big Island golf courses, the Waikoloa King’s Course is highlighted by lava rock outcroppings and beautiful ocean views.

-This one features a great variety from hole-to-hole, which is a Weiskopf specialty.
+This one features a great variety from hole to hole, which is a Weiskopf specialty.
 Each side has a beautifully designed driveable par-4 that offers an interesting risk/reward proposition.

 Shorter birdie holes are followed by long, challenging holes that you’re happy to escape with par on.
 Senior golfers might not enjoy this as the greens generally roll slower than the pricier resort courses, which is helpful, especially on high-wind days.